 We begin the analysis by studying the case of token-driven TASEP with periodic boundary conditions~(Fig.\ref{fig:system}).
 As the system is closed, the number of particles on the lattice does not change.
 The average density of particles $\rho$ therefore becomes a control parameter that governs the current-density relation which we derive in what follows.
 For simplicity, we assume that particles occupy a single site on a lattice rather than extend over several sites.
 The lattice has $L$ sites in total, and in the assumed ring geometry, the $L$-th site connects to the first site.

-In the standard TASEP (see note \footnote{On notation: We derive the expressions with explicitly spelled-out rates.
-However, in simulations, the time is measured in the units of $1/p$, and all rates in units of $p$.
-Therefore, if not spelled out explicitly, the unit is implied and $p=1$.} on notation), in which particles hop forward with the rate $p$, the current-density relation reads \beq J=\rho(1-\rho)p. \eeq This relation can be derived by noting that the average current from site $i$ to $i+1$ is given as \beq J_i=\langle p\sigma_i(1-\sigma_{i+1})\rangle. \eeq Here, $\sigma_i$ is 0 (or 1) for particle absent (or present) on the $i$-th site.
+In the standard TASEP, in which particles hop forward with the rate $p$, the current-density relation reads \beq J=\rho(1-\rho)p. \eeq This relation can be derived by noting that the average current from site $i$ to $i+1$ is given as \beq J_i=\langle p\sigma_i(1-\sigma_{i+1})\rangle. \eeq Here, $\sigma_i$ is 0 (or 1) for particle absent (or present) on the $i$-th site.
 Brackets $\langle\dots\rangle$ denote a time average; Eq.~(\ref{eq:current0}) then relates the current to the presence of a particle on $i$-th site and presence of the hole (absences of the particle) on the site next to it.
 Here, density $\rho_i=\langle \sigma_i\rangle$.
 If we assume translational invariance, {\sl i.e.,} $\rho_i=\rho~\forall i$, we can write in the mean-field $\langle \sigma_i(1-\sigma_{i+1})p\rangle\approx\langle \sigma_i\rangle\langle(1-\sigma_{i+1})\rangle p=\rho(1-\rho) p$.
 In the last step, we assumed that correlations are absent.
 This simplification leads to the standard result, which describes the time-averaged current in steady state [Eq.~(\ref{eq:cdr_basic})].
 However, in the thermodynamic limit ($L\to \infty$), the expression Eq.~(\ref{eq:current0}) is exact~\cite{schuetz01}.
+On notation: We derive the expressions with explicitly spelled-out rates.
+However, in simulations, the time is measured in the units of $1/p$, and all rates in units of $p$.
+Therefore, if not spelled out explicitly, the unit is implied and $p=1$.
+Explicit use of all parameters should facilitate comparison to the experimental observations.

 Even as a relatively simple driven system, TASEP remains challenging for analytical treatment.
 Decades after its introduction~\cite{macdonald68}, numerous variants of TASEP were described, as were its quantitative properties, including the complete Bethe ansatz-based analytical solution for the master equation for a TASEP on a ring~\cite{priezzhev03}.